 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>

-Near the beginning of the movie the two children and Uncle Bene are walking away from the Rose Bowl.
-As the camera pans back you can see crosses marked on the ground for where the actors are supposed to stand and walk.
+When the two children and Uncle Bene are walking away from the Rose Bowl, the camera pans back to reveal crosses marked on the ground for where the actors are supposed to stand and walk.
 See more »

 See more »

 In the Spanish Castilian version Tia's name was changed into "Sia", because in Spanish "Tía" means "Aunt" and is the slang for "Chick".
 See more »

 Sequel to Escape from Witch Mountain has the two kids from that film returning for a visit.
 It doesn't take long before they're once again in trouble with people interested in them for their powers (which are called 'energizing' in this one).
 Decent follow-up to a great film that unfortunately doesn't match up to the original.
 Returning from the first movie are stars Kim Richards and Ike Eisenmann, as well as Denver Pyle.
 Pyle's full-on Uncle Jesse at this point with his look.
 The movie sadly does not feature the return of Eddie Albert, Ray Milland, and Donald Pleasence.
 Albert is especially missed.
 His character was the emotional connection between the kids and this world so it would have made sense if they returned for a visit, it would be to see him.
 So it's disappointing he isn't in this or even mentioned.
 What we do get are screen legends Bette Davis and Christopher Lee, as well as a group of street yutes called the Earthquake Gang.